bitwyre/crypto-bitcoin-cash/README.md

-# Internal Docker Container for Bitcoin ABC (or Cash)
+# Internal Docker Container for Bitcoin Cash (using Bitcoin ABC client)